 Croatia is a land of innumerous wonders – it has layers upon layers of history and culture, beautiful sights, tasty wines and delicious food.
 With more than thousand islands and islets, and a shoreline spanning along thousands of kilometers, Croatia is a sight to behold.
 The scenery is like an Eden with sunny weather and the crystal blue clear Adriatic Sea.

-Croatia is a favored country for destination weddings as it is more affordable than Western European locations, like Italy, the UK or France.
-It has been a sharp rise in international weddings on the country’s Adriatic coast and islands in recent years, as couples prefer to choose a more picturesque environment and cost effective solution for their wedding.
-May, June, September, October are less expensive for Croatian weddings, especially workdays.
-Besides the island of Hvar as a top destination, the most popular locations for international weddings are Dubrovnik and Split.
-Other favored destinations for Croatian weddings are Poerc (Istria), Vis, Plitvice Lakes, Lokve Gorski Kotar, Zagreb, Neretva and Rovinj.
+In recent years, Croatia has become a favored destination for weddings, offering an affordable alternative to popular Western European locations such as Italy, the UK, and France.
+With a significant rise in international weddings taking place along the country’s Adriatic coast and islands, couples are opting for this picturesque and cost-effective option for their big day.
+The months of May, June, September, and October are considered less expensive for weddings in Croatia, especially on weekdays.
+Among the most popular locations for international weddings are the island of Hvar, Dubrovnik, and Split.
+Other favored destinations for weddings in Croatia include Porec (Istria), Vis, Plitvice Lakes, Lokve Gorski Kotar, Zagreb, Neretva, and Rovinj.

-If you are getting married in Croatia, you need to have your documents submitted a month in advance and you also need to visit the registry meeting before the wedding.
-A civil ceremony is the only legally binding type of ceremony in Croatia and the church and civil ceremonies can’t take place on the same day.
-Some churches require your marriage certificate already in advance so you may need to get married at least a few days earlier or even in your country before having your church wedding Croatia.
+If you are getting married in Croatia, it’s important to submit your necessary documents a month in advance and attend a registry meeting prior to the wedding.
+Civil ceremonies are the only legally binding type of ceremony in Croatia, and church and civil ceremonies cannot take place on the same day.
+Some churches may require a marriage certificate in advance, so you may need to get married a few days earlier or even in your home country before having your church wedding in Croatia.

 Photo: Weigert Images

-Besides fees for notification of marriage and a fee for the marriage in front of the registrar which amounts to 40 Euro, you must also pay a fee for a translator and for a marriage ceremony outside the Registry office.
-The translator fee is 300-500 Euro and it includes translating all necessary documents and translating the wedding ceremony.
+Besides fees for notification of marriage and a fee for the marriage in front of the registrar which amounts to 40 euros, you must also pay a fee for a translator and for a marriage ceremony outside the registry office.
+The translator fee is 300-500 euros and it includes translating all necessary documents and translating the wedding ceremony.
 This cost you can’t avoid since Croatian law requires a translator at weddings for all foreign citizens.
-The fees for wedding ceremonies outside the Registry office can vary between 300 and 800 Euro.
+The fees for wedding ceremonies outside the registry office can vary between 300 and 800 euros.

 Photo: Weigert Images